 Keeping the track of the money you bring in each day is a challenge—even for businesses that only take payments a few times a month.
 It can be a total nightmare for businesses that take in payments every day—even moreso for businesses that take in lots of payments each day (ecommerce sites, stores, food carts/restaurants, etc).
-How do you keep track of it all?
+How do you keep track of all the payment options for startups?

 The best course of action is to work with a company that is set up to accept and process a lot of payments in a given day.
 Sometimes this is your bank but if you want to make sure that you get the best rates, you might think about choosing an independent company.
 For example, a company like eMerchant.com offers better rates than a lot of other online payment processors and is set up to work with pretty much any bank that you might choose to hold your accounts.
 Another benefit is that they aren’t limited to web based businesses.
 They work with traditional POS style businesses as well, which is an assett if you ever want to take your business off of the web and into the brick and mortar world.